decentralized-identity/papers/did-authn/siop/did-authn-siop-profile.md

 ## 3 Purpose and Goals

 The main purpose is to sign up with/ login to an RP, i.e., web application.
-It assumes the user operates a mobile or desktop browser or a browser-based app.
+It assumes the user operates a mobile or desktop browser or a browser-based app that can respond to SIOP requests according to this specification.

 The main goals of this specification are:
-- Staying backward compatible with existing OIDC clients that implement the SIOP specification which is part of the OIDC core specification to reach a broader community.
+- Staying backward compatible with existing OIDC clients (RPs) and OPs that implement the SIOP specification which is part of the OIDC core specification to reach a broader community.
-- Adding validation rules for OIDC clients that have DID AuthN support to make full use of DIDs.
+- Adding validation rules for OIDC clients (RPs) that have DID AuthN support to make full use of DIDs.
 - Not relying on any intermediary such as a traditional centralized public or private OP while still being OIDC compliant.